 Ceremonial Mask Museum

 From the church, we walked to the Ceremonial Mask Museum located at the base of the mountains on the outskirts of Chichicastenango.
 Here we learned about this beehive looking structure that I thought was an oven.
 Instead, it was a place where Mayan women give birth with the help of a mid-wife.
 The dome has nine steps for each month the woman is pregnant.

 Just behind the Ceremonial Mask Museum is Pasqual Abaj, a worshipping mountain.
 About half way up the mountain we stopped at an area where Shamans come on the behalf of the family to pray for someone who is ill.
 The altar includes crosses in the middle.
 Square crosses are for Mayans while the non-symmetrical cross is for the Catholics.
 On one side are three rocks for women and on the other are three rocks for men.
 Smaller rocks are for the kids.

 Higher up on the summit of the wooded mountain is another worshipping area with a large altar and five small cross areas for certain prayers.
 Each area is for a different need like health, safe travels, and fertility just to name a few.
 There were also fire pits where Mayans light candles and Shamans sacrifice smoked cigars.
 Catholics kneel on two knees, while those practicing Shamanism kneel on one.

 Soon we descended the mountain, crossed the road, walked between some houses, and ended up on a hillside sidewalk which led us past more houses and a small farm on the way to a worshipping area just below the cemetery.

-The cemetery included both graves for the poor and mausoleums for the wealthy family.
+The cemetery in Chichicastenango included both graves for the poor and mausoleums for the wealthy family.
 Graves painted in all white represent a Catholic burial.
 All colored graves represent a Mayan burial.
 A mix of white and colored graves represent a mixed person’s burial.
 Some of the graves were from the 1800s.